First-Time Car Buyer Loan

 You can see that with a higher credit score, you can qualify for a lower APR.
 It is also clear that APRs for new cars are lower than those for used cars.
 Of course, just as you may still be working on building your credit, there is a good chance that as a first-time car buyer, you will be shopping for a used automobile.

-Tips for Applying for a First-Time Car Buyer Loan Without Perfect Credit
+Tips for Applying for a First-Time Car Buyer Loan with Bad Credit

 So how can you qualify for a new car loan with a competitive interest rate even if you do not have ideal credit?
 Following are some suggestions to point you in the right direction.